 Betsy began practicing Iyengar yoga in 1988 and graduated from the Berkeley Yoga Room's Advanced Studies Program in 1996.
 She holds an Advanced Relax and Renew certificate and has assisted Judith Hanson Lasater in training restorative yoga instructors.
 Betsy teaches restorative yoga classes the last week of every month.
 She also has training in the Egoscue method and teaches an Egoscue class on the rare third class of months with five classes.
-Betsy is co-director of Island Yoga.
+Betsy is the owner and director of Island Yoga.

 Marcia Newlin E-RYT-500

-Marcia began practicing yoga in late 1980’s and took her first Iyengar yoga class in 2000.
-She has been teaching in and around Alameda for 8-plus years.
+Marcia began practicing yoga in the late 1980’s and took her first Iyengar yoga class in 2000.
+She began teaching in and around Alameda over a decade ago.
 She teaches with a strong focus on the principles of alignment and proper movement in the yoga postures.
 The use of props is encouraged so that, regardless of age or ability, everyone can achieve the benefits of the practice.
 She is a graduate of the 3-year Advanced Studies Program from the Yoga Room in Berkeley and is also a certified Relax and Renew Trainer through Judith Lasater's accredited program.
-Her teaching as well as her personal practice are continually inspired by her wonderful teachers, Donald Moyer and Mary Lou Weprin.
-Marcia is co-founder and co-director of Island Yoga
+Her teaching as well as her personal practice are continually inspired by the wonderful teachings of Donald Moyer, Mary Lou Weprin, Ada Lusardi and Gay White.
+Marcia is co-founder and former co-director of Island Yoga

 Alan Leon is a Fulbright scholar and a 2001 Piedmont Yoga Studio Advanced Studies graduate.
 He has taught seasonally at the Omega Institute for Holistic Studies for the last 20 years.
 He enjoys weaving philosophy, poetry, story and the texture of daily experience into classes.
 He has led Balance, Equanimity & Carriage workshops in Australia, Cuba, Canada, Israel, and Sweden.
 He studies with Ramanand Patel and Glenn Black.
 He taps creativity, nature and the arts for life/mind/body/spirit balance.
 Find out more about Alan at www.alanleon.org